Top 5 Penang Char Kway Teow You Must Try

 📍 Address: 98, Lorong Selamat, George Town, 10400 George Town, Pulau Pinang

-📞 Phone: Not publicly listed
+📞 Phone Number: Not publicly listed